"As software developers, and as a business, we see the world through the lens of building blocks." Jeff Lawson

 This is an important point for developer-focused XaaS "building block" startups seeking to close deals with incumbent alpha partners.
 Developers may be the "new kingmakers" but incumbent business shotcallers are still in the mix--especially if you want to get baked in to their app, marketplace, digital experience, and product roadmap.

 "Cloud platforms are emerging across a range of categories, including analytics, communications, computing, mapping, payments and storage.
 These cloud platforms are enabling every organization, from small startups to Fortune 500 enterprises, to experiment, prototype and deploy next-generation applications."
 Twilio S1

 Platforms are great.
-A well-crafted "platformula" is even better.
+A well-crafted "platformula" or Partner1st Revenue Design Pattern (RDP) is even better.
 Twilio has both.